 H.B.
 2988 makes clear that statutory prerequisites are jurisdictional requirements in all suits against government entities.

 RULEMAKING AUTHORITY

-This bill does not expressly grant any additional rulemaking authority to a state officer, institution, or agency.
+It is the committee's opinion that this bill does not expressly grant any additional rulemaking authority to a state officer, department, agency, or institution.